-The program leads to certification as a Focusing-Oriented Therapist (FOT).
+The IFT training program is a two-year online training program leading to certification as a Focusing-oriented therapist (FOT).

 This is the home of the IFT blog.